Achilles Tendonitis In Sugar Land, Katy, & Houston, Texas (TX)

 Usually, your pain will begin as a slight ache in the back of your calf or above the heel.
 Running for long periods, climbing stairs, or sprinting can make the pain more severe.
 Your calves might also feel tender or stiff when you wake up in the morning.
 This feeling may fade as you go through a normal day.

 The Achilles tendon can get weaker and make it more likely that you will get a tear – a painful injury that usually requires surgery.
-We strongly suggest that you see Podiatrist Dr. Vargas to evaluate your case and prescribe treatment.
+We strongly suggest that you see Podiatrist Dr. Marco A. Vargas to evaluate your case and prescribe treatment.

 Does this list describe you or a family member you love?